jauzari/Exercices-HTML---CSS---Javascript/README.md

 # Exercices-HTML---CSS---Javascript
 Basic exercices

-To practices html, CSS and jaascript
+To practices html, CSS and javascript